-Nancy Pearsey, a renowned Christian apologist and professor in residence at Houston Baptist University discusses her valuable insights into some of today’s biggest hot button cultural topics.
+Nancy Pearcey, a renowned Christian apologist and professor in residence at Houston Baptist University discusses her valuable insights into some of today’s biggest hot button cultural topics.

 Thanks for joining us this week for Family Policy Matters.
 Sometimes, we as parents, aunts, uncles, grandparents and even friends find that we have to explain some very difficult concepts to children, especially in our current cultural climate.
 Finding a balance between helping children understand God’s Truth and then how it applies to our everyday lives, can really be quite difficult.